Skip to contents

 Understanding reloadDocument

-Link() and NavLink() accept a reloadDocument prop that controls how navigation works.
-The default is FALSE, matching React Router’s own default.
+Link() and NavLink() accept a reloadDocument prop.
+The default is FALSE, matching React Router’s own default, and that default is correct for almost every use of this package — including Shiny apps with server-rendered output.

-React Router handles navigation entirely on the client side — it swaps the displayed route component without reloading the page.
-This is the correct behavior for:
+React Router intercepts the click and updates the route entirely on the client side, without reloading the page.
+This is the right behavior for:

-• createMemoryRouter() and MemoryRouter() — a full page reload would reset the in-memory routing state back to /, breaking navigation entirely.
+• createMemoryRouter() / MemoryRouter() — a full page reload would reset the in-memory routing state back to /.

 Quick reference

-Data router with loader/action FALSE (default) Loaders only run on client-side navigations
+Data router with loader / action FALSE (default)